you-zhou/notes/dev.md

 	print(index, value)
 ```

+The `enumerate` function returns a sequence of tuples of
+index, item pairs for the sequence passed into it.

 Note:
 You can define your own classes that respond to the `for` statement, by implementing the `.__iter__` method.